Muukid/muCOSA/README.md

 If `MU_SUPPORT_OPENGL` is defined, two contexts cannot be created at the same time.
 This is technically a limitation, as it has to do with the generation of unique class names for a dummy WGL-loading window.

+## Window updating

+Due to limitations with the handling of messages on Win32, no more than one window can be updated safely at any given time across threads.

 # Known bugs and limitations

 This section covers all of the known bugs and limitations with muCOSA.